 Reverse Sneeze in Dogs

-My dog has been diagnosed with "reverse sneezing."
-What is it?
+My dog has been diagnosed with reverse sneezing.
+What is reverse sneezing?

 Is my dog in danger when this occurs?

 The exact cause of a reverse sneeze is unknown.
-This problem seems to be exacerbated by allergies and environmental odors such as smoke, potpourri and perfume.
+Any irritation to the nose, sinuses, or back of the throat can trigger an episode of reverse sneezing.
+Irritants can include nasal mites, secretions, foreign bodies such as seeds, pollens, or grasses, allergies, smoke, odors, masses or an elongated soft palate.
 Dogs with narrow nasal passages (long noses) seem to be more commonly affected.

 This client information sheet is based on material written by:

 © Copyright 2018 LifeLearn Inc. Used and/or modified with permission under license.